Shaqiloheal/DirectoryBuilderValveProfiler/README.md

 # Valve Profile Directory Organizer

-This PowerShell script is designed to organize Excel files containing valve profiles into designated directories for the Jura 2 project of November 2023.
+This PowerShell script is designed to organize Excel files containing valve profiles into designated directories for various subsea tree projects.

 ## Overview